Papierkorb/bindgen/SPEC.md

 * The member is not an lvalue or rvalue reference
 * The type's `copy_structure` is not set
 * The type's `instance_variable` settings do not reject the member
+* The member is not of an unnamed type, either directly or recursively (they are supported by §3.2.2 and §3.2.3)

 The getter is always defined for every instance variable, but the setter is omitted if the instance variable was defined as a `const` member.
 Property